AmaanAhmad21/qmodelguard/README.md

 npm install
 npm run dev
 ```

+After a fresh clone or after merging branches, always run `npm install` in the frontend folder so all dependencies (React, react-router-dom, Tailwind, Vite, etc.) are installed.

 Frontend runs at **http://localhost:3000**.
 Tailwind CSS v3 is pinned; do not upgrade to v4 (it requires a different PostCSS setup).